 Through the integration of individually generated scripts, you will have the opportunity to pitch an original short-form film narrative idea or factual concept, develop your initial idea into the final draft of a shooting script or factual treatment.
 You can also pursue research and development towards specific industry recognised crew roles which will lead to your specialisms.
 The assessment method will be based on a portfolio and a presentation.

 Within the context of delivering a collaborative film or factual artefact, you will identify your individual pathway from:

 This module represents the culmination of your academic and creative learning and provides a bridge for your professional development.
 It offers the opportunity to advance your practical and creative skills in your chosen specialism.
 You will concentrate on the production of your major film or factual production and your collaborative roles within these projects.
-You will be assessed by a practitioner on their specialism on the set of your production and you will also deliver your completed project as the final assessment.
+You will be assessed by a practitioner on the final film artefact and a presentation on your production.
+You will also deliver your completed project as the final assessment.

 Access to school equipment, editing suite, and facilities.

 of up to £11,570.
 EU students should apply for funding from their country of domicile where applicable.

 A Production hard drive, travel expenses, module budget (£350) and Graduation Film budget (£500).